(As approved August 20, 2020)

 This organization shall be known as the Gallaudet University Alumni Association (GUAA).

 - To preserve and increase the influence and prestige of Gallaudet University as an institution of higher education for deaf people.

 - To address those concerns that affect the welfare of deaf people in general, especially those associated with education.

 - To perpetuate the friendships formed during college life and promote social and fraternal relations among alumni of different college generations.

 Section 1.
 The life membership of this Association shall be divided into four classes.

-Honorary and subscribing members shall be entitled to all of the Association privileges except that of voting, making motions, and holding office.
+Honorary and subscribing members shall be entitled to all of the Association privileges except voting, making motions, and holding office.

 Section 2.
 Active members shall include all individuals who have graduated from Gallaudet University.
 Only active members are entitled to hold office in this Association.